mikew1/a-platform-game/README.md

 Javascript can certainly be a pain.
 See my upcoming game in Elm.

-Or, even better, try a [text adventure](http://www.lisperati.com/clojure-spels/casting.html) in lisp.
+Or, even better, try a [text adventure](http://www.lisperati.com/clojure-spels/casting.html) in lisp, but watch [this](http://landoflisp.com/) first.